-B. Further improvements to the verification procedure
+A. Further improvements to the verification procedure

-93. The call for public inputs on experience with the Track 2 procedure, as launched by the JISC for the period of 22 April -21 May 2010, resulted in a range of suggestions for revising the policy guidance issued so far by the JISC.
-These suggestions focused on the following specific documents:

-- (a) Guidance on criteria for baseline setting and monitoring (version 2); - (b) Guidelines for users of JI PDD form (including those for SSC and LULUCF projects) (version 4); - (c) Glossary of JI terms (version 2); - (d) PDD forms (including those for SSC and LULUCF projects).

-94. [Action area: In general, these suggestions called for the clarification of issues between project participants and AIEs and the acceleration of the processes of project development, determination and verification.
-Based on these responses to the public call, the JISC, without undermining the credibility of the Track 2 procedure, has agreed to amend the relevant documents by:

-- (a) Ensuring the consistent definition of "JI project" and "Project" between documents; - (b) Allowing minor deviations from approved CDM methodologies to be considered as applying a CDM methodology approach in baseline setting and monitoring, in order to allow the use of CDM methodologies where some minor requirements are not met; - (c) Avoiding duplications, repetitions and inconsistencies between documents in relation to baseline setting and monitoring; - (d) Applying the concept of materiality in establishing the project boundary and estimating leakage; - (e) Clarifying the option in baseline setting of a JI-specific approach already taken in comparable cases;

-- (f) Clarifying the use of the most recent version of the CDM additionality tool, without making references to CDM PDD guidelines and other CDM specific guidance given by the CDM Executive Board; - (g) Clarifying the use of English language, the confidentiality requirements and the possibility of modifying the JI PDD form in specific cases; - (h) Implementing editorial changes in the guidelines for users of PDD form and the PDD form to increase clarity and user-friendliness; - Merging the documents referred to in paragraphs 86 (a) and (b) above into a "PDD Manual" to consolidate and ensure the coherence of all requirements and instructions for JI project development.]
+- 94. The call for public inputs on experience with the Track 2 procedure, as launched by the JISC for the period of 22 April 21 May 2010, resulted in a range of suggestions for revising the policy guidance issued so far by the JISC.
+These suggestions focused on the following specific documents: - (a) Guidance on criteria for baseline setting and monitoring (version 2); - (b) Guidelines for users of JI PDD form (including those for SSC and LULUCF projects) (version 4); - (c) Glossary of JI terms (version 2); - (d) PDD forms (including those for SSC and LULUCF projects). - 95.
+Action area: In general, these suggestions called for the clarification of issues between project participants and AIEs and the acceleration of the processes of project development, determination and verification.
+Based on these responses to the public call, the JISC, without undermining the credibility of the Track 2 procedure, has agreed to amend the relevant documents by: - (a) Ensuring the consistent definition of "JI project" and "Project" between documents; - (b) Avoiding duplications, repetitions and inconsistencies between documents in relation to baseline setting and monitoring; - (c) Applying the concept of materiality in establishing the project boundary and estimating leakage; - (d) Clarifying the option in baseline setting of a JI-specific approach already taken in comparable cases; - (e) Clarifying which aspects of the CDM additionality tool, and its associated guidelines, are applicable under the Track 2 procedure; - (f) Clarifying the use of English language, the confidentiality requirements and the possibility of modifying the JI PDD form in specific cases; - (g) Implementing editorial changes in the guidelines for users of PDD form and the PDD form to increase clarity and user-friendliness;

-95. [Action area: In addition, the JISC has agreed to explore with stakeholders the setting of time limit or expectations for each phase of the JI project cycle, in particular the time between publication of a PDD and when its determination is deemed final, in order to increase the pace and predictability of the system.
-As part of this, the JISC has agreed to revise the review process in order to create more independence from the JISC meeting cycle, as the current process specifies a maximum time limit for reviews of two JISC meetings (which may be three or four months apart) after the review is requested.]

-96. [Action area: The JISC has also agreed to make use of electronic decision-making, in particular in relation to reviews, based on project assessments conducted by independent experts and/or the secretariat.]

-97. [Action area: The JISC has also agreed to further consider revisions of its guidance to encourage and support simple and innovative methodological approaches, including:

-- (a) The application of standardized baselines and default values, such as emission factors or energy intensity indicators, to increase the level of objectivity in baseline calculations and facilitate the development of projects; - (b) Streamlined demonstration of additionality, for example through agreeing on "positive lists" of technologies, perhaps related to renewable energy or energy efficiency, which would be deemed to meet the relevant additionality requirements, or amending the requirements for financial additionality; - (c) Allowing multiple measures that reduce emissions or enhance removals in a single project.]
+- (h) Merging the documents referred to in paragraphs 94 (a) and (b) above into a "PDD Manual" to consolidate and ensure the coherence of all requirements and instructions for JI project development. - 96.
+Action area: In addition, the JISC has agreed to explore with stakeholders the setting of time limit or expectations for each phase of the JI project cycle, in particular the time between publication of a PDD and when its determination is deemed final, in order to increase the pace and predictability of the system.
+As part of this, the JISC has agreed to revise the review process in order to create more independence from the JISC meeting cycle, as the current process specifies a maximum time limit for reviews of two JISC meetings (which may be three or four months apart) after the review is requested. - 97.
+Action area: The JISC has also agreed to make use of electronic decision-making, in particular in relation to reviews, based on project assessments conducted by independent experts and/or the secretariat. - 98.
+Action area: The JISC has also agreed to further consider revisions of its guidance to encourage and support simple and innovative methodological approaches, including: - (a) The application of standardized baselines and default values, such as emission factors or energy intensity indicators, to increase the level of objectivity in baseline calculations and facilitate the development of projects; - (b) The streamlined demonstration of additionality, for example through agreeing on "positive lists" of technologies, perhaps related to renewable energy or energy efficiency, which would be deemed to meet the relevant additionality requirements, or clarifying the requirements for additionality; - (c) Allowing multiple measures that reduce emissions or enhance removals in a single project; - (d) Further developing guidelines for programmatic approaches under JI, including programmes of activities.

-C. Increasing the number of accredited independent entities
+B. Increasing the number of accredited independent entities